RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ma/ma-4.6.md

 ## Control Statement

-Implement the following cryptographic mechanisms to protect the integrity and confidentiality of nonlocal maintenance and diagnostic communications: {{ insert: param, ma-04.06_odp }}.
+The information system implements cryptographic mechanisms to protect the integrity and confidentiality of nonlocal maintenance and diagnostic communications.

-## Control guidance

-Failure to protect nonlocal maintenance and diagnostic communications can result in unauthorized individuals gaining access to organizational information.
-Unauthorized access during remote maintenance sessions can result in a variety of hostile actions, including malicious code insertion, unauthorized changes to system parameters, and exfiltration of organizational information.
-Such actions can result in the loss or degradation of mission or business capabilities.

-## Control assessment-objective
+## Control Objective

-{{ insert: param, ma-04.06_odp }} are implemented to protect the integrity of nonlocal maintenance and diagnostic communications;
-{{ insert: param, ma-04.06_odp }} are implemented to protect the confidentiality of nonlocal maintenance and diagnostic communications.
+Determine if the information system implements cryptographic mechanisms to protect the integrity and confidentiality of nonlocal maintenance and diagnostic communications.